Protect lives and mission critical assets as part of our Aviation Rescue & Fire Fighting (ARFF) teams at airfields and bases.

 Job on base

-Your duties will range from the day-to-day maintenance and servicing of all rescue and firefighting equipment, physical training, continuation training of your rescue and firefighting competencies to fire awareness training for base personnel.
+Your duties will range from day-to-day maintenance and servicing of operational ARFF vehicles and equipment, physical training and maintaining your rescue & firefighting competencies to fire safety awareness training for base personnel.

-Further opportunities exist for you to work alongside NZ Army firefighters both on deployment and through a tour of duty.
-As you progress there are opportunities for you to carry out training and courses with Fire and Emergency NZ.
+Further opportunities exist for you to work alongside NZ Army Emergency Responders both on deployment and through joint NZDF training.
+As you progress there are opportunities for you to carry out training and courses with other Emergency Service Organisations.

 Job on deployment